 While there are software and hardware issues that can cause a mouse pointer to drift, if it is making selections or moving between programs, you have been hacked.
 It can be useful to watch what is happening to see what they are after, but don’t let yourself be compromised further, follow steps 1&2 above.
-If possible, log into another computer, and immediately check your financial accounts and change all of your passwords.
-Yes, that could be a big job, but to keep yourself from being exploited, it’s necessary.
+If possible, log into a different computer, check your financial accounts, and change your passwords.
+Yes, that could be a big job, but it’s necessary to keep yourself from being exploited.

 Your Friends Receive Social Media Invitations that You Didn't Send

-This is so common that we’ve all seen it before.
-Invitations from friends with whom you’ve already connected.
+We’ve all seen this before.
+Invitations from friends with whom you’re already connected.
 Maybe they started a new page.
 Maybe they accidentally unfriended you.
-Maybe its something much more malicious.
+But maybe it’s something much more malicious.
 Hackers try to steal or take over social media sites because they can send malicious links that appear to come from a trusted source.
-You don’t want to be the reason that your friends have their identity stolen.
-If this happens to you or anyone you know, send alerts, change your password, if possible, enable two factor authentication.
+You don’t want to be the reason that friends or family get their identities stolen.
+If this happens to you or anyone you know, send alerts, change your password, and, if possible, enable two-factor authentication.
 The internet is scary enough without having friends and connections being impersonated.

 Awareness is the Best Cure

-Having antivirus or anti-malware programs is helpful at preventing hackers from compromising your computer, but they are not infallible.
-Being aware of these common signs that you’ve been hacked will help to ensure that even if you do get hacked, you will be able to mitigate the damage.
+Having antivirus or anti-malware programs helps prevent hackers from compromising your computer, but they are not infallible.
+Being aware of these common signs that you’ve been hacked will help ensure that even if you do get hacked, you will be able to mitigate the damage.
 A lack of awareness or failure to act can be the difference between the annoyance of having one computer go down for a short while and having an entire network and all associated backups corrupted.